koranke/accessing-data-mysql/README.md

 ## Running the Application
 Ensure you have Docker installed on your machine.
 You can download Docker Desktop from [here](https://www.docker.com/products/docker-desktop).
+You will also need to set environment variables for your desired values for DB_USER, DB_ROOT_PASSWORD and DB_PASSWORD (for MySQL configuration).

 To package the application, run the following command:
 ```shell